 Is Ukraine open for American tourists?

-Yes, Ukraine is open for Americans.
+Yes, Ukraine is open to Americans.
 However, the U.S is ranked by the Minister of Health as a “Red Zone” country.
 This means Americans are required to submit proof of a negative COVID-9 test result, buy insurance that covers COVID-19, and undergo a mandatory self-isolation..

 Visitors from the U.S. can bypass the quarantine if they take an additional COVID-19 test on arrival at the Kyiv, Kharkiv, and Lviv airports.